-NEW FOR Combinable Captive Insurance Companies.
-Combin-0 9 able captive insurance companies are no longer exempt from the Corporation Business Tax.
-If the combinable captive insurance company is not included as a member of a combined group filing a New Jersey Combined Corporation Business Tax Return, Form CBT-100U, they must file a New Jersey Separate Corporation Business Tax Return, Form CBT-100.
+Combinable Captive Insurance Companies.
+Combinable captive insurance companies are no longer exempt from the Corporation Business Tax.
+If the combinable captive insurance company is not included as a member of a combined group filing a New Jersey Corporation Business Tax Unitary Return, Form CBT-100U, they must file a separate New Jersey Corporation Business Tax Return, Form CBT-100.